Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Introduction

 The theoretical material of our present endeavor is organized as follows.
 In Sec.
 2, we discuss the bare essentials of the gauge symmetry transformations for the standard St{$\ddot u$}ckelberg-modified Lagrangian density in any arbitrary D-dimension of spacetime.
 Our Sec.
-3 deals with the modification of the St{$\ddot u$}ckelberg-formalism where the (co-)exterior derivatives of differential geometry play decisive roles.
+3 deals with the modification of the St{$\ddot u$}ckelberg-formalism where the exterior derivative and the Hodge duality operator of differential geometry play decisive roles.
 The subject matter of Sec.
 4 concerns itself with the derivation of the 4D Lagrangian densities that respect the (dual-)gauge symmetry transformations {\it together} for the gauge-fixed Lagrangian densities provided {\it exactly} similar kinds of restrictions are imposed on the (dual-)gauge transformation parameters from {\it outside}.
 Our Sec.
 5 contains the theoretical discussion on the linearized versions of the gauge-fixed Lagrangian densities and Curci-Ferrari (CF) type restrictions.
 In Sec.
 6, we establish a relationship between the BRST and co-BRST symmetry transformations due to the discrete duality symmetry transformations [cf. Eqs.
 (48), (54)] in our BRST-invariant theory.
 Finally, in Sec.
 7, we make some concluding remarks and point out a few future theoretical directions for further investigation(s).

-In our Appendix A, we very briefly recapitulate the bare essentials of our earlier work [8] on the St$\ddot u$ckelberg-modified 2D Proca theory where modified-SF has been used.
-The theoretical contents of our Appendix B is devoted to the generalization of the {\it classical} symmetry transformations (37) and (35) to their {\it quantum} counterparts (co-)BRST symmetry transformations for the {\it appropriate} (co-)BRST invariant Lagrangian density.
+In our Appendix A, we very briefly recapitulate the bare essentials of our earlier work [8] on the St$\ddot u$ckelberg-modified 2D Proca theory (where the modified-SF has been used).
+The theoretical content of our Appendix B is devoted to the generalization of the {\it classical} symmetry transformations (37) and (35) to their {\it quantum} counterparts (co-)BRST symmetry transformations for the {\it appropriate} (co-)BRST invariant Lagrangian density.
+It turns out, however, that the Lagrangian density (49) is appropriate and unique as it satisfies all the essential requirements of a {\it properly} gauge-fixed and (anti-)BRST invariant theory. \\